 Indeed Labs Bakuchiol Reface Pads

-Indeed Labs Bakuchiol Reface Pads let you swipe on your bakuchiol, along with brightening niacinamide and soothing allantoin.
+Indeed Labs Bakuchiol Reface Pads let you swipe on the active ingredient, along with brightening niacinamide and soothing allantoin.

-I believe that most people are still better off using retinol or other retinoids.
+But if you're looking to treat more serious concerns like acne or sun damage, I believe you're better off using retinol or other retinoids.
 For one thing, they're way more proven—we have decades of data to demonstrate their efficacy and safety.
 (And you don't have to worry about any estrogenic effects.)

-Personally, I'll be sticking with my A313 Vitamin A Pommade (reviewed here).
-I've been using retinoids for so long that my skin tolerates them really well at this point, even at higher concentrations.
-When I recently switched to Lixirskin Night Switch 1% Retinol for my fall skincare routine, I felt like it wasn't doing anything, probably because my skin is used to the (much stronger) A313.
+Personally?
+I'll be sticking with retinoids.
+I've been using A313 Vitamin A Pommade (reviewed here) for so long now that my skin handles it well, even though it's one of the strongest over-the-counter retinoids.
+When I switched to Lixirskin Night Switch 1% Retinol for my fall skincare routine, I felt like it wasn't doing anything, probably because my skin was used to the more potent A313.

-Knowing that, I can't imagine I'd notice any benefits from bakuchiol, which is weaker than both.
-(That's why the Herbivore Bakuchiol I bought a while back is still sitting untouched!)
+Knowing that, I can't imagine I'd notice many benefits from bakuchiol, which is weaker than both!

-But I'd love to hear about YOUR experiences with bakuchiol... am I missing out?
+But I'd love to hear about YOUR experiences with it... am I missing out?